 Q: Aren’t you just giving in to fear?A: No.

-Q: Are you looking forward to seeing your clients again?A: Definitely!!
+Q: Are you glad to see your clients again?A: Definitely!!